souenzzo/graal/docs/reference-manual/native-image/guides/use-native-image-gradle-plugin.md

     ```shell
     ./fortune/build/native/nativeCompile/fortune
     ```

-To see the benefits of running your application as a native executable, `time` how long it takes and compare the results with running on the JVM.

 You can customize the plugin.
 For example, change the name of the native executable and pass additional parameters to the plugin in the _build.gradle_ file, as follows: